yoanpetrov02/file-system-simulator/README.md

 <a name="overview"></a>
 ## Overview
-A Unix file system simulator, written in Java.
+A Unix file system simulator, written in Java 17.
 This file system uses some of the simpler data structures, used in file systems, including:
 - Index nodes
 - Super block
 - Data blocks